Darshan-hegde04/Geo_drive-here_hackathon/README.md

 - **SOS Functionality:**

 	- During emergencies, identify optimal routes to medical facilities and send alerts to predefined contacts.

-- **Voice Input**:

-	- Users can initiate the voice command by tapping the dedicated microphone icon within the Geo Drive application.

-- **Speech Recognition**:

-	- The application processes the spoken words using advanced Speech-to-Text algorithms, translating the voice input into readable text.

 - **Real-Time Traffic Updates:**